What are cookies?

 The length of time a cookie will stay on your device depends on whether it is a “persistent” or “session” cookie.
 Session cookies will only stay on your device until you stop browsing.
 Persistent cookies stay on your device until they expire or are deleted.

-Bristol Media does not use persistent cookies, but embedded services from third parties (Twitter, YouTube and Vimeo) may.
+Embedded services from third parties (Twitter, YouTube and Vimeo) use persistent cookies.